-- 2. After the "Ready" prompt and the following beep, say - The Uconnect Phone will ask you to verify that you wish to delete all the entries from the phonebook. - 3.
+- 1. Push the Phone button to begin. - 2.
+After the "Ready" prompt and the following beep, say "Phonebook Erase All." - The Uconnect Phone will ask you to verify that you wish to delete all the entries from the phonebook. - 3.
 After confirmation, the phonebook entries will be deleted.